PenFed vs. Consumers Credit Union: Which offers better auto loans?

 Choose Consumers Credit Union for its rate discount

-Consumers Credit Union may have a slightly higher starting rate than PenFed, but if you don’t qualify for that rate anyway, CCU’s autopay discount might make up for it.
+Consumers Credit Union has a slightly higher starting rate than PenFed.
+But if you don’t qualify for that rate anyway, CCU’s autopay discount might make up for it.
 While it may not seem like much, an autopay discount can cut the interest you pay — which in turn lowers the total cost of your loan.

 And since Consumers Credit Union doesn’t charge any origination fees, prepayment penalties or late fees, you can avoid other big expenses that come with borrowing an auto loan.